 For Thanksgiving this year, Mike and I decided to make the 9 hour trip from Idaho Falls, Idaho to Reno, Nevada.
 Several years ago, when we lived in Nevada, our favorite weekend destination was the Grand Sierra Resort and Casino in Reno.
-This resort has a classy, laidback style.
+This resort has a classy, laidback ambiance which sets it apart from the noisy, crowded casinos in the downtown area.
 Since we had the whole week off for the Thanksgiving holiday, we figured this would be the perfect time to visit again!
 The drive was very long, but well worth the trip.

 At only $13 for the two of us, the buffet was an amazing deal!
 This was the best breakfast buffet I have ever experienced!
 I loved the omelet station and salad bar.
 A terrific selection of every breakfast food you could imagine was available.
-The tropical décor in the seating area was unique.
+The tropical décor in the seating area was colorful and unique and the vibe was super relaxing, basically just what we wanted out of a vacation.
 Check out my extensive review of Toucan Charlie’s Buffet.

 We arrived a bit early, however, the Grand Sierra was kindly able to check us in early.
+As many hotels nowadays charge a hefty fee for early check ins, we appreciated the nice gesture.
 We have stayed at several Reno area hotels, yet we always come back to the Grand Sierra.
 The hotel is away from the main strip of casinos in town, making it ideal for a quieter getaway.

 The Grand Sierra Resort and Casino is the best hotel in Reno, no question.
 The hotel is more elegant and classy looking than the other casino hotels in town.
 Great décor in the lobby and casino.
 There are plenty of restaurants, bars, and entertainment options, including a bowling alley, arcade, and discount movie theater.
 They also have the best promotions.
-This trip we received 2 free nights and 2 free breakfast buffets.
+This trip we received 2 free nights and 2 free breakfast buffets simply for being part of the email list.
 Our total cost for 5 nights including the resort fee was only $200!
 The daily resort fee includes: valet parking, 2 water bottles each day, and access to the gym and spa area.

-The spa is great with a hot tub, steam room, and sauna.
+The spa here is pretty great, with facilities including a hot tub, steam room, and sauna.
 My Swedish massage was fabulous: I would definitely head back again for one of their seasonal fall treatments.
 The workout room is really nice for a hotel.
 There is a huge selection of weight machines, free weights, and cardio equipment.
 There is even a small rock climbing wall.
-Also available is tea and lemon water, which came in handy as there is no coffeepot in the room.
+Also available is tea, coffee, and lemon water, which came in handy as there is no coffeepot in the room.
 The Starbucks downstairs is convenient, although we usually avoided it as it was extremely overcrowded the entire trip.

 By the time we got back to the Grand Sierra, we were really hungry and decided to stop at Johnny Rockets as it was one of the few restaurants still open.
-A fun 50’s style diner where the waiters dress in theme and old time music plays in the background.
-They serve typical diner food like burgers, fries, and shakes.
+Johnny Rockets is a fun 50’s style diner where the waiters dress in theme and old time music plays in the background.
+They serve typical diner food like burgers, fries, and shakes, not the healthiest food, but hey we were on vacation!
 Their dark chocolate Godiva are out of this world!
 A fun experience, although it was a bit pricey and the menu is limited.
 Click here for a more detailed review of Johnny Rockets.

 Next was a lunch buffet at the Eldorado Casino.
 They have a Monday-Thursday “Buffet Blowout” special which includes breakfast at $6.99, lunch at $7.99, and dinner at $10.99.
-The buffet had a very large selection for the cheap price.
-Excellent selection of vegetarian options, too.
+The buffet had a very large selection considering cheap price including an extensive selection of vegetarian options.
 What a great deal!
 I will definitely be back.
 For a more detailed review of The Buffet at Eldorado click here.